-In preparing the going concern assessment the Directors considered the principal risks and uncertainties that the business faced which have been disclosed on pages 11 to 15.
-Three areas have been identified as potentially more significant: direct supply chain disruption limiting our ability to supply; indirect supply chain disruption delaying customer programmes and demand; and a COVID-19 outbreak causing operational disruption.
-The board concluded that the two areas of risk which remained the most uncertain were the direct and indirect supply chain disruption risks.
+In preparing the going concern assessment the Directors considered the principal risks and uncertainties that the business faced which have been disclosed on pages 12 to 16.
+Four areas have been identified as potentially more significant: direct supply chain disruption limiting our ability to supply; indirect supply chain disruption delaying customer programmes and demand; rising inflation and a further COVID-19 outbreak causing operational disruption.
+The Board concluded that the three areas of risk which remained the most uncertain were the direct and indirect supply chain disruption risks in addition to inflation.
+The Directors have given careful consideration to the potential impact of on-going global electronic component shortages and rising inflation on the cashflows and liquidity of the Group over the next 12 month period.